ivre/ivre/web/static/doc/_sources/install/docker.rst.txt

    root@ivreclient:/# yes | ivre view --init
    root@ivreclient:/# yes | ivre flowcli --init
    root@ivreclient:/# yes | ivre runscansagentdb --init
-   root@ivreclient:/# ivre ipdata --download --import-all
+   root@ivreclient:/# ivre ipdata --download

-The latest command will take a long time (about 40 minutes on a decent server).
 Then we can integrate the Nmap results to the database ``nmap`` database and create a ``view`` from it:

 ::